 In 2012, California voters put an initiative on the ballot that called would have mandated the labeling of food containing GMOs.
 Monsanto and their buddies in the pesticide and junk food business were forced to spend $46 million burying California’s voters under an avalanche of deception in order to narrowly defeat California’s Proposition 37 in the November election.
 Although they won the battle, more than six million California voters had come out in favor of the “right to know.”
 It was clear that the natural foods movement was becoming a political force to be reckoned with.

-Now organizers in 30 other states have begun building GMO labeling campaigns, and efforts to improve treatment of animals, to make factory farms pay for the pollution they produce, and to reform the food offered in school lunches are all gaining strength.
+Now organizers in 30 other states have begun building GMO labeling campaigns, and Washington’s Initiative 522 stands an excellent chance of passing on November 5.
+As well, efforts to improve treatment of animals, to make factory farms pay for the pollution they produce, and to reform the food offered in school lunches are all gaining strength.

 What You Can Do

 Go to the movies.
 Eric Schlosser’s Food, Inc., Drs.
 Caldwell Esslestyn and T. Colin Campbell’s Forks Over Knives, and Jeffrey Smith’s Genetic Roulette are some of the most popular and insightful films currently on the market.

 Boycott the bad guys.
 Many people are choosing to boycott companies that oppose labeling of GMOs, that treat farm animals cruelly, or that profit from the sale of junk food.
 Other consumers are choosing to buy from the good guys.
 For example, the non-profit Non-GMO Project, which offers a third party certification program, has now verified 764 products, and had a record-shattering 189 new enrollment inquiries in October.
 You can also check out the farmer’s market nearest you.